Table of Contents[Hide][Show]

 When you begin your dining experience, you’ll be directed to a special meet and greet area set up for pictures with a princess.
 You won’t be able to see WHO until you step behind the wall.
 It was Belle on both of our visits and other guests have reported this as well, so I feel safe in saying it’s always Belle.
 My kids asked her, “Where’s the Beast?” and she was very quick on her feet in answering that he was over at his castle in the Magic Kingdom.
 You should not expect to see Beast at Akershus, although you really never know.
 Disney has a way of surprising us.

-What Kind of Food Will You Eat at Akershush Royal Banquet Hall?
+What Kind of Food Will You Eat at Akershus Royal Banquet Hall?

 Akershus Royal Banquet Hall offers breakfast, lunch and dinner, depending on what time you visit.
 This dining venue is a combination of buffet and table service.
 The appetizer buffet features Scandinavian seafood, imported cheeses and cured and sliced meats, salads, and fresh fruit.
 Your lunch and dinner buffet offerings will look different than your breakfast offerings.

-If you eat at Akershus Royal Banquet Hall during breakfast, your main dish will be sausages, eggs, bacon and potato casserole.
+If you eat at Akershus Royal Banquet Hall during breakfast, prepare for a hearty meal.
+Your main dish will be sausages, scrambled eggs, bacon and potato casserole served family style.
 You can get more detail on the current menu option here, as things are subject to change.

 Desserts are served family-style.
 Specialty drinks and cocktails are available for an additional charge.